namely/docker-protoc/README.md

     If you are not using CORS, you can leave these configuration values at their default, and your gateway will not accept CORS requests.

+### Environment Variables

+The gateway project used [spf13/viper](https://github.com/spf13/viper) for configuration.
+The generated gateway code includes a config file that can be overridden with cli flags or environment variables.
+For environment variable overrides use a `<SERVICE>_` prefix, upcase the setting, and replace `.` with `_`.

 ## grpc_cli